fivetran/dbt_reddit_ads_source/.github/PULL_REQUEST_TEMPLATE/maintainer_pull_request_template.md

   - [ ] **Validation Steps:** Check for unintentional effects (e.g., add/run consistency & integrity tests)
   - [ ] **Testing Instructions:** Confirm the change addresses the issue(s)
   - [ ] **Focus Areas:** Complex logic or queries that need extra attention
+- [ ] Merge any relevant open PRs into this PR

 ### Changelog
 <!-- Recommend drafting changelog notes, then refining via ChatGPT using: